nickcotter/c3ntinel-ai-integration-demos/meter-readings/README.md

 ## Uploading Lambda Zip

-Create a bucket for deployments - eg c3ntinel-ai-experimental-lambdas
+Create a bucket for deployments - use it to upload the funciton zip.

-> aws s3 cp function.zip s3://c3ntinel-ai-experimental-lambdas/lambda/meter-photo-processor-function.zip
+> aws s3 cp function.zip s3://lambda-bucket-name/lambda/meter-photo-processor-function.zip

 ## Create the photos bucket

-This can be anything you want, eg c3ntinel-ai-meter-photos
+This can be anything you want.
 You will need to upload photos here.

 ## Creating The Stack